ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign endpoint="/characteristics" %}
 {% assign summary="Deletes characteristics" %}
 {% capture description %}
-There are two possibilities you can delete characteristics, either by their path or by their uuids.
+There are two ways to delete characteristics, either by their path or by their uuids.
 This means that one of the filter parameters `charPath` or `charUuids` has to be set.
 In both cases the entity itself as well as all children are deleted.
 {% endcapture %}

 {% assign exampleCaption="Delete the characteristic 'metal part/deviation_3' and all entities beneath it" %}
 {% capture jsonrequest %}
 {% highlight http %}
 DELETE /dataServiceRest/parts?charPath=/metal%20part/deviation_3 HTTP/1.1